Skip to main content

 Knowledge and docsGoogle Drive, Notion, ConfluenceReadAnswers grounded in design docs, runbooks, and prior decisions

 CodeGitHub, GitLabRead and writeBranches, pull requests, review, CI follow-up.
-GitHub is configured separately
+GitHub is managed through the Claude GitHub App

 Data warehouseBigQuery, Snowflake, RedshiftReadData questions answered with charts in the thread; recurring reports